-|Correlation of Maternal KIR and Parental HLA-C Genes Diversity with Risk of Preeclampsia in Lorestan Province of Iran|
+|Correlation of Maternal KIR and Parental HLA-C Genes Diversity With Risk of Preeclampsia in Lorestan Province of Iran|

 |Soheila Akbari1, Seyyed Amir Yasin Ahmadi2 , Farhad Shahsavar3 , Khatereh Anbari4|

-|1 Department of Obstetrics and Gynecology, Lorestan University of Medical Sciences, Khorramabad, Iran
+|1Department of Obstetrics and Gynecology, Lorestan University of Medical Sciences, Khorramabad, Iran

 2Pediatric Growth and Development Research Center, Institute of Endocrinology and Metabolism, Iran University of Medical Sciences, Tehran, Iran

-3 Department of Immunology, Lorestan University of Medical Sciences, Khorramabad, Iran
+3Department of Immunology, Lorestan University of Medical Sciences, Khorramabad, Iran

 4Social Determinants of Health Research Center, Lorestan University of Medical Sciences, Khorramabad, Iran

 Viewed : 3185 times

 Downloaded : 3474 times.

 Keywords : HLA-C, KIR, NK cells, Preeclampsia

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Cite By, Google Scholar